dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 - observing the visual spatio-temporal anaylsis = lines on a map (visual saliency) + fluctuation for each day of the week

 How to derive workplace centres for each cyclist?
-Calculate the (frequency) weighted centroid of docking station locations  We speculate -> mean-centre
+Calculate the (frequency) weighted centroid of docking station locations  We speculate -> mean-centre + a standard deviation ellipse (Yuill, 1971)?